 11.4 Transfers of Personal Data to USA under Safe Harbor Scheme

 Formerly, the US Safe Harbor Scheme gave businesses an assurance that if they transferred personal data to members in the USA, they would satisfy the legal requirement that personal data transferred outside the EU was adequately protected.
 However, in a recent decision by the Court of Justice of the European Union (CJEU) that assurance has now been removed.
 The Office of the UK Information Commissioner (ICO) has commented that:

 ‘The judgment did not strike down Safe Harbor itself, but focused on the Commission Decision that had given the assurance to businesses.
 That means there is still a measure of protection for personal data transferred under the scheme – the privacy principles that members sign up to are still positive, for instance.
-But the assurance that meant Safe Harbor was automatically considered to provide the adequate protection required under the 8th data protection principle is no longer there.’
+But the assurance that meant Safe Harbor was automatically considered to provide the adequate protection required under Data Protection legislation is no longer there.’

 Negotiators for the European Commission and the US State Department had already been attempting to formulate a new deal for months, but the ruling put them under pressure to conclude the talks.
 A new agreement was reached in early February which is called the EU-US Privacy Shield.
 Under its terms:

 - The US will create an ombudsman to handle complaints from EU citizens about the Americans spying on their data